the-pear/android-perftracking/README.md

 * Activity life cycle changes
 * Fragment life cycle and visibility changes
 * Loading a page in WebView
+**NOTE:**

+By default the current metric will be prolonged and it keeps going by above mentioned life cycle events, in case once after you start a metric there is no lifecycle event happened then your metric will not be recorded (As of know the minimum duration for a metric to be recorded is 5 secs).
-**NOTE:** The metrics which are started by the user has to be manually prolonged by calling `Metric#prolong()` if it is not followed by any of above 3 cases.
+So all metrics which are started by the user has to be manually prolonged by calling `Metric#prolong()`.
+In parallel execution scenarios(Eg: mulitple image download) Metric should be prolonged in each individual execution so as to capture exact download time.

 **What makes a metric terminate:**